Dallas Cowboys: Bill Parcells years (2003–2006)

-Phillips and Garrett years (2007-2019)
+Wade Phillips years (2007–2010)

 Dallas started the 2007 season with a bang, winning their first five games.
-They won 12 of their first 13 games, with their only loss during that span being to New England, who went undefeated that season.
+They won 12 of their first 13 games, with their only loss during that span being to the New England Patriots, who went undefeated that season.
 Despite dropping two of their last three regular-season games, the Cowboys clinched their first number 1 NFC seed in 12 years, which also granted them a first-round bye and home-field advantage throughout the playoffs.
 They lost in the divisional round 21–17 to the eventual Super Bowl champion New York Giants.

 In the tumultuous 2008 season, the Cowboys started off strong, going 3–0 for the second straight year, en route to a 4–1 start.
 However, things soon went downhill from there, after quarterback Tony Romo suffered a broken pinkie in an overtime loss to the Arizona Cardinals.
 With Brad Johnson and Brooks Bollinger playing as backups, Dallas went 1–2 during a three-game stretch.
 Romo's return showed promise, as Dallas went 3–0.
 However, injuries mounted during the season, with the team losing several starters for the year, such as Kyle Kosier, Felix Jones, safety Roy Williams, punter Mat McBriar, and several other starters playing with injuries.
 Entering December, the 8–4 Cowboys underperformed, finishing 1–3.
-They failed to make the playoffs after losing at Philadelphia in the final regular-season game which saw the Eagles reach the playoffs instead.
+They failed to make the playoffs after losing to the Philadelphia Eagles in the final regular-season game which saw the Eagles reach the playoffs instead.

 On May 2, 2009, the Dallas Cowboys' practice facility collapsed during a wind storm.
 The collapse left twelve Cowboys players and coaches injured.
 The most serious injuries were special teams coach Joe DeCamillis, who suffered fractured cervical vertebrae and had surgery to stabilize fractured vertebrae in his neck, and Rich Behm, the team's 33-year-old scouting assistant, who was permanently paralyzed from the waist down after his spine was severed.